List of Philippine National Railways stations: Aringay–Asin branch

 This was a 40.4 km spur line meant to connect Aringay, La Union with Baguio.
 However, tracks actually terminated in Asin in Tuba, Benguet.
 Construction on the final section leading to Baguio was halted during World War I. The Salapak Tunnel, originally meant for the line, was used during World War II as the regional headquarters of the Imperial Japanese Army.
-During the PNR era, the right-of-way has been sold to residents and became either roads or farmland.
+During the PNR era, the right-of-way was sold to residents and became either roads or farmland.
 The local government of Aringay also proposed to the PNR to convert the Salapak Tunnel into an ecotourism zone, but PNR turned down the request since there are plans to restore the tunnel in the future, referring to the PNR North Long Haul service.